ExpressLRS/Docs/docs/quick-start/transmitters/tx-es24tx.md

 - `HappyModel_ES24TX_2400_TX_via_UART`
 - `HM_ES24TX_Pro_Series_2400_TX_via_UART`

 This method requires you move two jumpers or dipswitches into specific pins or positions in the module board.
-See the following image for the jumper or dipswitch location and which pin/switches should be toggled for this method to work.
+See the following images for the jumper or dipswitch location and which pin/switches should be toggled for this method to work.

 ![JumperFS](../../assets/images/jumper-es24Micro.png)